 When Merck's AIDS vaccine candidate failed in clinical trials, the National Institute of Allergy and Infectious Diseases (NIAID), in the National Institutes of Health (NIH) called a summit.
 The drug candidate did not reduce HIV infections, in fact the adenovirus based vaccine seemed to increase the risk of infections.

-The meeting of scientists on March 25th in Washington focussed on the future of HIV/AIDS research in light of the fallout of Merck vaccine trials.
-Scientists including Anthony Fauci, who heads the NIAID, agree that funding needs to be redirected towards a broader research agenda and ideas beyond drug development and vaccines.
+The meeting of scientists on March 25th in Washington focused on the future of HIV/AIDS research in light of the fallout of Merck vaccine trials.
+Scientists like Anthony Fauci, who heads the NIAID, agree that funding needs to be redirected towards a broader research agenda and ideas beyond drug development and vaccines.
 Science last week noted that the decision about whether to proceed with the large NIH clinical trial planned for its HIV vaccine is still pending. ("Review of Vaccine Failure Prompts a Return to Basics" DOI: 10.1126/science.320.5872.30)

-Nature also reported on the summit last week, pointing out that these clinical AIDS trials went forward not necessarily based on the strength of the science -- one of the vaccine candidates had a unimpressive track record -- but because programs needed to "show the public that progress is being made, thereby justifying the millions of dollars from philanthropists and taxpayers". ("Broken Promises" doi:10.1038/452503a).
+Nature reported on the summit last week, pointing out that these clinical AIDS trials went forward not necessarily based on the strength of the science -- one of the vaccine candidates had a unimpressive track record -- but because programs needed to "show the public that progress is being made, thereby justifying the millions of dollars from philanthropists and taxpayers". ("Broken Promises" doi:10.1038/452503a).

-The business approach comes with a high stakes mentality and ample, vigorous marketing that can ratchet up expectations both within the organization, the field and the public arena.
+The business approach to research and clinical trials comes with a high stakes mentality.
+This can be fanned by ample, vigorous marketing which ratchets up expectations both within organizations, within the field and within the public arena.
 The business-oriented nature of many philanthropic organizations influences the focus on development and can distort public expectations.
-But investors can and do influence the direction of an entire field.
-When a field becomes dominated by a few foundations it can gather tremendous productive momentum, but it can also stampede so hard down a particular path with such strong momentum in a particular direction.
-If that direction proves to be less fruitful than hoped research cannot turn around on a dime.
+They'll deny it, but investors can and do influence the direction of an entire field.

-Each high-funded disease has its own idiosyncratic pitfalls, but behind the good works and fine intentions of charities, but the science research rarely responds to pressure, unlike many entrepreneurial ventures.
-When scientists request research funding, the results don't always yield answers as quickly as businesses might hope -- research is the mythical man myth on steroids.
+When scientists request research funding, the results don't always yield answers as quickly as businesses might hope.
+To put it in terms software engineers understand, research is the mythical man month on steroids.
 Some people investing in biotech and international public health come from businesses very unlike public health with its vagaries of not only politics and human behavior, but biology.

 In today's fast paced communications and computing climate, intense focus on "results" is inherent to our culture.
 Expectations carry over from the successful and extraordinarily speedy progress of the genome sequencing.
-Scientists and politicians built hopes during that time that drug development and an accelerated understanding of human disease would follow.
+Scientists and politicians built hopes during that era that drug development and an accelerated understanding of human disease would follow.
 It has, but did we expect more?
-TV drug advertising gives the impression that scientists are developing a pill for every insignificant hangnail, when many of these drugs aren't new, just the subjects of new marketing campaigns.
-Meanwhile tougher diseases and conditions remain elusive.

 High profile funding can influence the research environment and lead to a very public dead end.
-In the larger picture, despite the wisdom that should be accruing from these experiences, politicians, technology leaders, and pundits sometimes wax-on about technology's potential to produce solutions not only for specific diseases but for extremely complicated social problems such as global warming and healthcare.
-But while science research may yield pharmaceuticals and oil extraction techniques but one cannot look to science or technology to solve the healthcare crisis in the United States.
-Science and technology contextualize these problems and are integral in our lives but despite heady declarations, they are not central to the solutions.
+In the larger picture, despite the wisdom that should be accruing from these experiences, politicians, technology leaders, and pundits continue to wax-on about technology's potential to produce solutions not only for specific diseases but for extremely complicated social problems such as global warming and healthcare.

 -----------------------------------------------------------